storyprotocol/documentation/docs/Smart Contract Reference/libraries/metatxsol.md

 next:
   description: ''
 ---
-*This library provides functions for handling meta transactions in the Story Protocol.*
+*This library provides functions for handling meta-transactions in the Story Protocol.*

 ### EIP712\_DOMAIN\_VERSION